 As the Inflation Reduction Act (IRA) opens incentives for domestic manufacturers of solar panels, First Solar positions itself for more growth, having sold out of planned production through 2025.

-First Solar have been sealing long-term multiyear procurement arrangements for modules with renewable energy companies as the company continues to crank out solar panels.
+First Solar has been sealing long-term multiyear procurement arrangements for modules with renewable energy companies as the company continues to crank out solar panels.
 First Solar has also been busy constructing new facilities, including in the U.S. and India, to meet robust demand.

 Moving deeper into 2023 with a “record backlog of orders and a manufacturing capacity growth plan that is well underway,” the outlook appears favorable for the largest utility-scale solar panel manufacturer in the U.S., according to First Solar CEO Mark Widmar.